Abhishek89sh/happy-anniversary-animation/README.md

 ## Questions and Support
-If you have any questions or encounter issues, feel free to reach out to me on Instagram [yeowdoingood](https://www.instagram.com/yeowdoingood/).
+If you have any questions or encounter issues, feel free to reach out to me on Instagram [Syntax Brdr](syntaxbrdr@gmail.com).
     Feel free to copy and paste this into your [README file](README.md)!